The 15 funniest Friends episodes on Netflix, ranked

 15. The one the place nobody’s prepared (season three, episode 2)

-Joey sits in Chandler’s chair, Phoebe will get hummus on her costume, and Monica is freaking out over a voice message that her ex Richard (Magnum PI’s Tom Selleck) has left on her answering machine.
-Not precisely one of the best causes for lacking a black-tie occasion, so we are able to see the place Ross’s frustration comes from.
+Joey sits in Chandler’s chair, Phoebe will get hummus on her gown, and Monica is freaking out over a voice message that her ex Richard (Magnum PI’s Tom Selleck) has left on her answering machine.
+Not precisely the most effective causes for lacking a black-tie occasion, so we are able to see the place Ross’s frustration comes from.

 14. The one with Ross’ sandwich (season 5, episode 9)

-In one other present, one of many foremost characters struggling a psychological breakdown in response to the breakdown of their marriage might need been slightly harrowing.
+In one other present, one of many foremost characters struggling a psychological breakdown in response to the breakdown of their marriage may need been somewhat harrowing.
 However not Buddies, and positively not Buddies’ most reliably hilarious character, Ross.
-On this basic episode, the three-time divorcee is given the not-so-affectionate nickname “mental Gellar” by his colleagues, and positioned on a sabbatical after he freaks out at his boss for by chance consuming a Thanksgiving leftovers sandwich he had left within the fridge.
+On this traditional episode, the three-time divorcee is given the not-so-affectionate nickname “mental Gellar” by his colleagues, and positioned on a sabbatical after he freaks out at his boss for by accident consuming a Thanksgiving leftovers sandwich he had left within the fridge.

 13. The one with all of the resolutions (season 5, episode 11)

-New Yr, similar Buddies.
-Ross’ willpower to do one thing new every single day (main him down a slippery slope that ends with a risqué pair of leather-based trousers), Chandler’s vow to not make enjoyable of individuals and Joey’s plan to discover ways to play the guitar had been by no means prone to stick, however they had been at all times doubtless to offer comedy gold.
+New Yr, identical Buddies.
+Ross’ dedication to do one thing new day by day (main him down a slippery slope that ends with a risqué pair of leather-based trousers), Chandler’s vow to not make enjoyable of individuals and Joey’s plan to learn to play the guitar have been by no means prone to stick, however they have been all the time doubtless to offer comedy gold.

 12. The one with Joey’s new mind (season 7, episode 15)

 Joey’s Days of Our Lives character Dr Drake Ramoray lastly comes out of his coma, however there’s a twist.
-His mind is transplanted with that of Joey’s cleaning soap veteran co-star Cecilia Monroe, who should train him learn how to play the function of bitchy stepmother.
-There’s additionally a profitable subplot during which Ross tries to be taught the bagpipes as a shock for Monica and Chandler’s wedding ceremony.
+His mind is transplanted with that of Joey’s cleaning soap veteran co-star Cecilia Monroe, who should train him how one can play the function of bitchy stepmother.
+There’s additionally a profitable subplot through which Ross tries to be taught the bagpipes as a shock for Monica and Chandler’s marriage ceremony.

-11. The one the place Ross obtained excessive (season 6, episode 9)

-Ross doesn’t need his dad and mom to know he obtained stoned of their home when he was a school scholar – and when somebody lets it slip to them over Thanksgiving dinner, a complete load of the group’s different secrets and techniques come effervescent to the floor in a hilarious climax.
+Ross doesn’t need his dad and mom to know he received stoned of their home when he was a university scholar – and when somebody lets it slip to them over Thanksgiving dinner, an entire load of the group’s different secrets and techniques come effervescent to the floor in a hilarious climax.

 10. The one with the cop (season 5, episode 16)